Variational Inference as an alternative to MCMC for parameter estimation and model selection: Automatic Differentiation Variational Inference

 \section{Automatic Differentiation Variational Inference}

 Variational inference algorithm requires model specific computations to obtain the variational lower bound.
-Typically, Variational Inference requires the manual calculation of a custom optimization objective by choosing a variational family relevant to the model, computing the objective function and its derivative, and running a gradient-based optimization.
-Automatic Differentiation variational Inference (ADVI) automates this by building a "black-box" variational inference technique, which takes a probabilistic model and a dataset as inputs and returns posterior inferences about the model's latent variables through the following approach.
+Typically, variational inference requires the manual calculation of a custom optimization objective function by choosing a variational family relevant to the model, computing the objective function and its derivative, and running a gradient-based optimization.

+Automatic differentiation variational inference (ADVI)~\citep{kucukelbir2016automatic} automates this by building a ``black-box'' variational inference technique, which takes a probabilistic model and a dataset as inputs and returns posterior inferences about the model's latent variables.
+ADVI achieves the results by performing the following sequence of steps.